wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 ## 3. Compute basic numbers

+From the last two sections, we have BAM files storing reads mapping to where of the genome and coordinate files storing where genes and transcripts located in the genome.
+Together them we can compute various kind of numbers of reads for genes and transcripts.
+The next perl one-liner generates 6 commands that use `ASnumbers.pl` to generate many kinds of numbers for the alternative-splicing computation for the 6 samples.
 ```
 ls *.merged.bam | perl -ne 'chomp; /(.+?)\./; push @{$hash{$1}},$_; if(eof){ for $key (sort keys %hash){ $cmd="ASnumbers.pl -model tair10.strand.model tair10.strand.cgff $key @{$hash{$key}} > $key.numbers.log"; print "\nCMD: $cmd\n"; system "$cmd"; } }'
 ```
 ```
 CMD: ASnumbers.pl -model tair10.strand.model tair10.strand.cgff control_rep1 control_rep1.merged.bam > control_rep1.numbers.log
 (deleted...)
 ```
+Points to be noticed and parameter explanation:
+1. option `-model tair10.strand.model` is provided for the alternative donor-acceptor computation.
+It can be omitted.
+2. the first parameter `tair10.strand.cgff` is requried for exon coordinates of genes.
+3. the second parameter (ex: `control_rep1`) is for the prefix of output files.
+4. rest parameters shoudl be BAM files.

+In addition to compupte all the numbers for 6 samples sepearately, we compute the same numbers for the two merged sample.
+The following perl one-liner merges the three replicates for each of the sample and generates a corresponding `ASnumbers.pl` command.
 ```
 ls *.merged.bam | perl -ne 'chomp; /(.+?)_rep/; push @{$hash{$1}},$_; if(eof){ for $key (sort keys %hash){ $cmd="ASnumbers.pl -model tair10.strand.model tair10.strand.cgff $key @{$hash{$key}} > $key.numbers.log"; print "\nCMD: $cmd\n"; system "$cmd"; } }'
 ```

+The two generated commands should be:
 ```
 CMD: ASnumbers.pl -model tair10.strand.model tair10.strand.cgff control control_rep1.merged.bam control_rep2.merged.bam control_rep4.merged.bam > control.numbers.log

 CMD: ASnumbers.pl -model tair10.strand.model tair10.strand.cgff treatment treatment_rep5.merged.bam treatment_rep7.merged.bam treatment_rep9.merged.bam > treatment.numbers.log
 ```

+Files to be described:
+1. .geneRPKM
+2. .spliceCount
+3. .fineSplice
+4. .intronCount/.exonCount

 ## 5. Alternative-splicing event comparison between two merged samples